Hannah414/Using-C-On-A-Mac/C_Tutorial.md

 In C, data types are declarations for variables that determines the type and size of the data we associate with each variables.
 C is a strongly typed laguage, therefor every variable used in C muxt be declared before it can be used.

 We will be going over ints, chars, floats, arrays, booleans, and voids.
+See Program_2 for examples.

 ### ints